Lebo624/KasiTrade/README.md

 ## Setup

 1. Import `schema.sql` into your MySQL database.
-2. Copy`includes/db.php` and enter your credentials.
+2. Copy `includes/db.example.php` in `includes/db.php` and enter your credentials.
 3. Deploy the whole folder to a PHP-enabled web server (e.g., InfinityFree, XAMPP).

 ## Register